cogentcore/core/docs/content/event.md

 })
 ```

 The [[doc:events.Event]] object passed to the function can be used for things such as obtaining detailed event information.
-For example, you can determine the exact position of a [[events#click|click]] event:
+For example, you can determine the exact position of a [[events#click]] event:

 ```Go
 core.NewButton(b).SetText("Click me!").OnClick(func(e events.Event) {